kracr/temporal-data-generator/README.md

 <a name="sdgexe"></a>
 ## 3.2.
 Sequence Data Generation (Direct execution using executable jar)

-The user needs to provide two mandatory inputs, *the number of conferences* and *the number of conference cycles*.

-We have provided a java executable jar **[partition.jar](to be updated)** that generates the datasets using the default configurations that were used for the experiments reported in the paper.
-In order to execute this Jar file, user need to give the inputs (in the same order):
+In order to generate different sequences from the event data generated in the previous step, users can directly run the executable jar **[partition.jar](to be updated)** that generates the datasets using the default configurationsd.

-No. of conferences (int)*Mandatory, No. of conference Cycles (int)*Mandatory , DirectoryPath (optional), Seed (optional) .
-DirectoryPath is the path where all the folders (ontologies, queries, streams, csv files, etc) can be found.
-So, the user needs to provide the correct directory path.

-For eg. : java -jar partition.jar --attribute conference
+In order to create partitions based on attributes--> java -jar partition.jar --attribute conference/user_person/user_any/domain/conferencePhase/organization.

-(where the number of conferences--> 1, number of cycles--> 5, files_directory_path--> C:\GitHub\temporal-data-generator, seed --> 100)
+In order to create partitions based on shape--> java -jar partition.jar --shape star/chain/tree/other. user can specify the shape they want for their segments by writing the query in other.txt file.

 <a name="code"></a>
 ### 3.3.
 Using Source Code :